Applications of closed models defined by counting to graph theory and topology

 We have not assume that $X(i)$ acts freely, this implies the existence of undirected graphs $X$ with degenerated loops; these are half-arcs fixed by $X(i)$.

 An arc of the graph $X$ is defined by a couple $(u,X(i)(u))$ where $u\in X(1)$.
-We denote by $Arc(X)$ the space of arcs of the graph $X$.
+We denote by $Arc(X)$ the space of arcs of the undirected graph $X$.
 The source or the target of $u$ will often be called an end of the arc $(u,X(i)(u))$.

-Geometrically, if there does not exist a degenerated loop, an undirected graph can be represented by a set of points corresponding to its nodes and an arc $(u,X(i)(u))$ is an unoriented segment connecting $X(s)(u)$ and $X(t)(u)$.
+Geometrically, if the set of half arcs of an undirected graph $X$ does not contain a degenerated loop, it can be represented by a set of points corresponding to its nodes, and an arc $(u,X(i)(u))$ is an unoriented segment connecting $X(s)(u)$ and $X(t)(u)$.